Combined effective field theory interpretation of Higgs boson, electroweak vector boson, top quark, and multi-jet measurements: Modifications to the input analyses

-For the analyses incorporated in the interpretations with their experimental likelihood, the PDF uncertainties are considered to be correlated.
-The factorization and renormalization scale uncertainties are not correlated between the different processes, as they reflect the missing higher orders in the perturbative QCD calculation of each specific scattering process.
-In addition to theoretical uncertainties, the integrated luminosity uncertainties are correlated between measurements that use the same data set and for which the experimental likelihood is available.
+The integrated luminosity uncertainties are correlated between measurements that use the same data set and for which the experimental likelihood is available.
 The integrated luminosity calibrations and uncertainties were updated to the latest available values~\cite{CMS-LUM-17-003,CMS-PAS-LUM-17-004,CMS-PAS-LUM-18-002}.
 The majority of the luminosity uncertainties are correlated between the different data-taking years, with uncorrelated contributions to the total luminosity uncertainty of 0.26\%, 0.60\%, and 0.65\% for 2016, 2017, and 2018, respectively.